jagodevreede/semver-check/README.md

 **Prerequisites:**

-- Have pgp keys getup on your machine
+- Have pgp keys setup on your machine
 - Have access to the group id on https://s01.oss.sonatype.org/
 - Have [jreleaser](https://jreleaser.org/guide/latest/install.html) installed